-According to Jeff Raider himself, these words were intended to be playful and introduce people to the purpose of their brand but also leave an air mystery as to what they were all about.
+According to Jeff Raider himself, these words were intended to be playful and introduce people to the purpose of their brand and also create an air mystery as to what they were all about.

 They paired the line with a photo of one of their razors, but they included no more information about their company or product.